AnyChart/docs.anychart.com/Basic_Charts_Types/Pie-Doughnut_Charts.md

 * The categories represent parts of the whole.

-Donut chart are functionally identical to pie charts, the only difference is that the first one has a hole in the middle (which may be used, for example, as a place for the chart name).
+Doughnut chart are functionally identical to pie charts, the only difference is that the first one has a hole in the middle (which may be used, for example, as a place for the chart name).

 ## Chart